If you’re looking into whippets then you’ve probably come across the words Bedlington whippet.

 Do Bedlington whippets shed?

-However, when they do get a little older and start to mature, they start to calm down and can be left alone for longer periods if needed, although I don’t recommend leaving any dog alone for too long
+However, when they do get a little older and start to mature, they start to calm down and can be left alone for long periods if needed, although I don’t recommend leaving any dog alone for too long